 Instead, let’s take a look at the steps that a disavow links service like ours will need to take before starting to rid your site of unwanted links.

 - A complete compilation of your links must be downloaded and examined.
 Sources like Ahrefs, Majestic, and Google Search Console are a good place to start.

 - Examination will include the type of link, the anchor text used, and the number of OBL’s on the site, and most importantly, whether it is relevant to your website.

 - A determination must also be made regarding the nature of the link.
 Is the link on a relevant website or is it purely spam?
 This is something that a backlink cleanup service will decipher.

-- Next, all of the harmful links will be placed into a .txt file, encoded in UTF-8, and uploaded in Webmaster Tools to be disavowed.
+- Next, all of the harmful links will be placed into a .txt file, encoded in UTF-8, and uploaded in Google Search Console to be disavowed.

 - In some cases where you have received an unnatural backlinks warning and a manual penalty from Google, a reconsideration request will need to be part of the link removal process.
 This will tell Google that you have cleaned up your website and that it is now within their guidelines.

 Reconsideration requests can be very difficult to do on your own.
 While the process is easy, you must be completely honest with Google about what happened to your site.
 Perhaps you hired a SEO provider that utilized spam links or a negative SEO campaign was run on your website and the attack hurt your rankings.
 In either case, you must be completely honest with the Google team in your report and explain what steps you have taken and plan to take in the future to rectify the problem.